Samuel-CHLam/masterplan-2022/content/posts/MathWiki_Jan-20-meeting-presentation.md

 - Create recommended module list.
 See [example from MIT](https://math.mit.edu/academics/undergrad/roadmaps.php).
 - Collect and upload feedback for modules.
 See examples from [MIT](http://course18.guide/) and [Imperial Department of EEE](https://reesources.netlify.app/) -- *it just so happen that Department of EEE also have their Wiki page but not extending this to other departments.*

+*Resolution: This is to be brought up to the Math SSC.*

 ## Project 4: Core Wiki Initiative Development
 - Technical: Integration with LaTeX
 - Communication: liaise with other departments and faculties.

+*Resolution: TBC*

 # Discussion with external members
 - Student Staff Committee on the 27th of January.
 - Further discussion with leadership panels, e.g. Vice Provost (Education) and ICU Vice President (Education)

+*Resolution: Delayed until having specfic progress.*

 ## Existing Wikipages (Required Imperial Login)
 - [ChemEng Wiki](https://chemengwiki.com/) (Part of Imperial Wiki Initiatives)